allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 In simple steps, batch job goes over all clicks and emissions from previous day, recalculates statistics and overrides those saved by Online Layer.
 In our case, this happens once a day.

-Your recalculation job Simplified statistics recalculation job could look like that:
+Your recalculation job could look like this:
 ```scala
 case class Click(offerId: String, emissionId: String)
 case class Emission(emissionId: String, placement: String, clickCost: BigDecimal)